pydicom/dicom-validator/README.md

 *Disclaimer:*
 No guarantees are given for the correctness of the results.
-This is alpha-stage software and mostly thought as a proof of concept.
+This is beta-stage software which is mostly developed as a proof of concept.
 Also check the limitations for `validate_iods` described below.

 *Note:*